10 Small Things That Make a Big Difference to How You Feel

 Not a gratitude list.
 Not a journal entry.
 One thing that was good about today.

-The brain has a negativity bias — it is designed to notice and retain threat and difficulty more readily than pleasure and ease.
-One sentence at the end of the day that names something good trains your attention, gradually and gently, toward what is also true.
+The brain has a negativity bias — it is designed to notice and retain difficulty more readily than ease.
+One sentence at the end of the day that names something good trains your attention, gradually, toward what is also true.

 It does not have to be significant.
 The coffee was good.
 The light in the afternoon was beautiful.
 Someone made you laugh.